Forks of Butte Creek Recreation Area

 Gold Panning and Sluicing

 Permits are required for low-impact gold panning and sluicing in the Forks of Butte Creek Recreation Area.
 Permits may be purchased from BLM-Redding Field Office.
 This permit gives you and your group (up to 8 people) exclusive permission to mineral collect within a specified site along Butte Creek.
 There are 26 sites available that can be reserved for $5/day for up to 30 days per year.
 Permits are issued May through October, depending on road and weather conditions.
 Please be aware that this is a multiple-use Recreation Area and that other users (such as those fishing, swimming, hiking, or picnicking) may still use the site.
-To obtain a mineral collection permit, please call the BLM-Redding Field Office at (530) 224-2100 or you can download the application and return it to the BLM-Redding Field Office.
+To obtain a mineral collection permit, please call the BLM-Redding Field Office at (530) 224-2100 and we can mail, e-mail, or fax you an application packet.
+Forks of Butte Special Area Designation

 Camping can be found at the end of Ditch Grade Road near the Forks of Butte Creek.
 A 14 day camping limit is enforced in this area.
 The road to the camping area is subject to closure during winter months due to hazardous conditions.
 Those that hold a mineral collection permit may camp in their reserved site for up to 14 days per year.
 For more information call the BLM-Redding Field Office.